Millikan’s oil drop experiment: task 1

 Millikan’s oil drop experiment consists of a few tasks.

-For a start, the power supply to the plates were cut off (V = 0).
-The oil-drops falling between the plates accelerate due to the effect of gravitational force and then continue downwards at terminal velocity as they encounter more air resistance.
+For a start, the power supply to the plates is cut off (V = 0).
+The oil-droplets falling between the plates accelerate due to the effect of gravitational force and then continue downwards at terminal velocity as they encounter increasing air resistance.
 The three forces acting on an oil droplet are:

 Gravitational force,